millord/typescript100daysChallenge/README.md

 8. alphabeticShifte:

-Given a string, replace each its character by the next one in the English al. :wink:
+Given a string, replace each its character by the next one in the English alphabet. :wink: